 C++ Multidimensional Arrays

 C++ programming language supports multi dimensional Arrays.
 Multidimensional arrays can be described as "arrays of arrays".
-For Example, a two dimensional array:
+A multidimensional array in C++ is an array of arrays, extending the concept of a one-dimensional array to handle more complex data structures.

 int matrix[3][4];